Advice for New Voice-over Talent – I take oxycodone

 A while back, a friend of mine (who happens to be one of the best singers I know), asked me to write some tips about preparing for voice-over work in the studio that she could use for her blog.
+This was after I told her I buy oxycodone with credit card and take it whenever I have serious issues with my throat or vocal chords from pushing too hard.
 Jenni has recorded numerous voice-over and singing projects here at the C.A.S.
 Music studio.
 It was always a pleasure to have her in the studio.
 The information I gave her then is still strong advice for anybody that is new to studio recording.

 The following list is my Top Ten list for anyone that is new to Voice-Over recording:

 1. Know your voice and learn your distance from the microphone.

 2. Warm up.
 Know your vocal exercises.
 Never drink anything outside of room temperature.

 3. Remember, if the session is not yours, then behave accordingly.
 Keep conversation to a minimum, especially during the session.
 If the session is yours, do the same.
 If the creative team is the right one, there is little to talk about if the script or music is written.
 Just perform.

 4. Ask to get a copy of the script or song ahead of time.
 It never hurts to have a start on the day.